FarmBot-Docs/farmbot-developers/v15/docs/web-app/env-vars-and-globalconfigs.md

 end
 ```

-With these systems in place, we can now add and remove ENV variables from the Rails console via:
+With these systems in place, we can now add and remove ENV variables from the Rails console:

 ```ruby
 GlobalConfig.create!(key: "FAVORITE_PLANT", value: "cabbage")